 Lorin's handwriting is flowery.
 The W has a loop, and is very different than Orville or Wilbur's "W"

 When purchasing checks attributed to the Wright Brothers, in addition to being aware the signature may be in the hand of their brother Lorin Wright, be also aware the signature may be an intentional forgery.
-Until this year, I had not witnessed the offer of a forged check, but one just sold by auction dated June 15, 1924 with a really bad forged Orville Wright signature.
+I had not witnessed the offer of a forged check, but one sold recently by auction dated June 15, 1924 with a really bad forged Orville Wright signature.
 It appears an old check was modified to add Orville's name.
 The main body of the check is not in Orville's or his secretary's hand (Mabel Beck), and the check is from a Dayton bank in which the Wright's had no checking account!
 Yet multiple bidders took the price to over $1000, overpaying even if the check had been genuine!
 Additionally, the named COA for this item is first on the list of E-bay's banned COA list.

 Orville and Wilbur Wright checks should be from The Winters National Bank (& Trust Co.), The City National Bank (and Trust Company), The Union Trust, or the Fourth National Bank, and Farmers and Merchants Bank, all from Dayton Ohio.
 Again, know the history before making the purchase.